Nigeria’s World Cup Qualification Now on a Cliffhanger - THISDAYLIVE

 As things stand now with Nigeria having just 11 points with two games left to play have missed the Group C ticket.

 South Africa are as good as grabbing the ticket with their 17 points lead.
-Only Benin Republic with 11 points and having a late fixture against Lesotho this Tuesday night, are left in contention for the ticket with the South Africans.
+Only Benin Republic with 14 points after defeating Lesotho in a late fixture, are left in contention for the ticket with the South Africans.

 Super Eagles performance in the eight matches played in this qualifiers leaves much to be desire.
 Five draws and just two victories are not he kind of results expected from a team desirous of qualification for the World Cup, where only the best are fit for the global stage of the beautiful game.